 We also provide Muktinath yatra from your hometown- fully customized based on your requirements.
 We provide end to end Mukti Nath Yatra packages from Bangalore, Chennai, Hyderabad, Madurai, Coimbatore, Trivandrum, Cochin, Vijayawada, Visakhapatnam, Mysore, Pune, Nagpur, Mumbai, Ahmedabad, Surat, Jaipur, Delhi, Chandigarh, Lucknow, Kanpur, Varanasi, Patna, Kolkata, Bhopal, Bhubaneswar and all other parts of India.

-We offer customized Muktinath darshan Packages for large groups who prefer food cooked to their choices.
+We offer customized Packages for large groups who prefer food cooked to their choices.
 We offer South Indian cooking staff for South Indian Groups, Jain cooking staff for Jain groups, etc. We offer customized Muktinath Yatra Packages for International countries such as Malaysia, Singapore, Thailand, Srilanka, China, Vietnam, Japan, Korea, and all the other countries worldwide.

-Permits needed to Travel Muktinath
+Permits needed for Muktinath Yatra

 1: ACAP – Annapurna Conservation Area Project Permit.
 Muktinath zone is part of the Annapurna Conversion area.
-So you will need an ACAP permit before visiting.
+So, you will need an ACAP permit before visiting.
 You can get this permit from tourism offices in Kathmandu and Pokhara.

 2: TIMS – Trekker’s Information Management System.
 As Muktinath comes in a trekking zone so you must need a TIMS permit before visiting.
 You can get a TIMS permit from the TAAN offices in Kathmandu and Pokhara.
 You will have to pay a penalty double the amount of the permit if you are found visiting Muktinath without permits.
 There are several checkpoints in the area where you need to show your permits before and after.
 So, carry proper permits to avoid any type of fine.